Agreement

 Section 1.
 Workweek

-- The workweek shall consist of five (5) consecutive days of eight (8) hours each, except as otherwise provided.
+1. The workweek shall consist of five (5) consecutive days of eight (8) hours each, except as otherwise provided in this Agreement or separate Addenda.
 Lunch periods shall be unpaid and not exceed thirty (30) minutes unless additional unpaid time is granted by the Employer.

-- Overtime shall be paid for all hours worked in excess of ten (10) hours in any one (1) day or forty (40) hours in any one (1) week when a four-day, ten-hour schedule is established.
-Effects on holidays, sick days, and vacation shall be negotiated locally.
+3. Should the Company and any signatory Local Union agree to establish a workweek of four (4) consecutive ten (10) hour days, it is agreed that overtime shall only be paid for all hours worked in excess of ten (10) hours in any one (1) day or forty (40) hours in any one (1) week.
+The effects of the workweek as it relates to holidays, sick days and vacation shall be negotiated locally and not to exceed current contractual levels.

-- The regular scheduled day shift shall start not earlier than 7 a.m. and end not later than 6 p.m.
-No night shift premium shall be paid for work performed between these hours on a regularly scheduled day shift.
+4. The regular scheduled day shift shall start not earlier than 7 a.m. and end not later than 6 p.m.
+No night shift premium shall be paid for any work performed between these hours on a regularly scheduled day shift.

 Section 2.
 Overtime

-- Overtime shall be paid at time and one-half (1½) for all hours worked in excess of eight (8) hours in any one (1) day or forty (40) hours in any one (1) workweek.
-Each employee will be paid time and one-half for hours worked on their scheduled day off.
+1. Overtime shall be paid for on the basis of time and one-half (1½x) the employee's straight time hourly rate for all hours worked in excess of eight (8) in one day or forty (40) hours in any one (1) week, or for all hours worked on the employee's scheduled day off.

-- Mandatory overtime will be assigned by classification seniority in accordance with Article 11, Section 5.
+2. MANDATORY OVERTIME.
+All overtime will be assigned by classification seniority in accordance with Article 11, Section 5.
 Workers can volunteer by seniority; if insufficient workers volunteer, the Company can mandate work by inverse order of seniority.
+Employees may make one phone call of reasonable duration, if necessary, to arrange for childcare, etc., when required to work mandatory overtime.

 Section 3.
 Protection of Conditions